Look what the homosexuals have done to me!

 Valerie Bertinelli and David Morse in Shattered Vows.

-Valerie Bertinelli’s Shattered Vows, a 1984 TV movie about a young nun romantically drawn to a priest, feels three hours long.
-Its run time is actually only around 90 minutes, much of it devoted to Bertinelli’s Mary Milligan and David Morse’s Father Tim looking disturbed and conflicted.
+Valerie Bertinelli’s Shattered Vows, a 1984 TV movie about a young nun romantically drawn to a priest, feels four hours long — like one-half of The Thorn Birds.
+Shockingly, it runs only 90 minutes, much of it devoted to Bertinelli’s Mary Milligan and David Morse’s Father Tim looking disturbed and conflicted.

-“When I was 16 years old, I had a calling to serve God I thought would last the rest of my life,” Mary tells us via voice-over.
-At other times it’s mentioned she knew her calling by 14.
-When her family tearfully hands her over to Sister Agnes (Caroline McWilliams), who is also Mary’s aunt, her mother says “She’s in your hands now.”
+“When I was 16 years old, I had a calling to serve God I thought would last the rest of my life,” Mary tells us in voice-over; other times it’s mentioned she knew her calling by 14.
+When her family tearfully deposits her with Sister Agnes (Caroline McWilliams), who is also Mary’s aunt, her mother says “She’s in your hands now.”
 Agnes corrects her: “She’s in God’s hands.”
-Soon enough, she’d rather be in Father Tim’s.
+It isn’t long before she’d rather be in Father Tim’s.

 Powered by WordPress & Theme by Anders Norén